debadeepta/vnla/code/tasks/VNLA/README.md

 $ cd scripts
 ```

 You can run a script without arguments to display its usage.
-For exapmle,
+For example,

 ```
 $ bash train_main_results.sh